FaixaTheGutipoka/Random-personal-code-snippets/README.md

 # Randoms_personal_code_snippets
 Hello there,
-This repository consists of random code snippets for tasks and calcultaions I find dreadful.
+This repository consists of random code snippets for tasks and calculations I find dreadful.
 Think of it as a programmer's notebook filled with random experiments and solutions to make life easier.

 Here's a sneak peek at what you might find:
-1. Tahajjud Time Calculator: No more manual calculations (when the last third of the night starts) for those pre-dawn prayers!
+1. Tahajjud Time Calculator (in the 24-hour system): No more manual calculations (when the last third of the night dawn prayers!
-2.
+3.

 This repository is a work in progress, so expect new code snippets to pop up as I explore and automate more stuff.
 Feel free to browse around and see if anything tickles your fancy!